roelderickx/contour-osm/README.md

 # contour-osm

 contour-osm is an application to export contour lines to an osm or pbf file.
 The datasource can be any vector file format supported by gdal as well as a database.

 **NOTE:** This application is written to export the contour data to a Garmin GPS device.
-It is not intended to upload such contours into OSM database. **Do not upload the generated data to the OSM server!**
+It is not intended to upload such contours into the openstreetmap database. **Do not upload the generated data to the OSM server!**

 ## History